playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 >
 > Since this is extremely common in production React applications, we'll be using this style going forward.
 >
-> Similarly, while `{}` is required to bind a variable to an input or attribute in React, since we're only passing a string here, we could alterantively write:
+> Similarly, while `{}` is required to bind a variable to an input or attribute in React, since we're only passing a string here, we could alternatively write:
 >
 >  ```jsx
 >  <File fileName="File one"/>